 The pitch angle value tables contain the pitch angle for each of the six look directions reported at the same cadence as the EPS LoRes Spectral rate measurements (see EPPS CDR SIS document).
 Each file thus has a one-to-one relationship with a corresponding LoRes spectral file.
-The pitch angle values are calculated using the odd-shaped channels.
-These hardware channels correspond to ions or electrons that are above the instrument threshold (nominally ~30 keV), and are not affected by prioritization in the instrument software.
-For a rapidly falling energy spectrum, these counts would be dominated at the lowest energies.
-These values should be used in conjunction with the rate channels for which intensity is computed.
 Constant normalization factors and background subtractions have been applied to these channels to offset any bias in the threshold setting.
+Channel 01 is set to be one and all other channels are normalized to that.
+The channel chosen for normalization is arbitrary and does not impact the use of these data products as they are supposed to be used in conjunction with the properly calibrated rate channels.
 The formula used is Adjusted Value = Scaling Raw Value + Offset.
 The constant scaling and offset values are given in Table 2.
+Please note that the D03 detector on EPS has a very high background and is not useable for any science data product.

-5.2.1.3 Pitch Angle Distribution Spectrogram Browse Product
+5.2.1.3 Select Pitch Angle Distribution Spectrogram Product

-The pitch angle distribution shown in the pitch angle spectrogram browse plots is plotted using the pitch angle values and averaged accordingly.
+The pitch angle distribution shown in the pitch angle spectrogram browse plots is plotted using the pitch angle values and time-averaged within the time interval accordingly.

 We averaged the particle measurement in 120-second bins.
 Pitch angle bins are 22.5 degrees wide, and run from 0 to 180 degrees.
-For the pitch angle distribution spectrogram, the color scale is normalized to the maximum flux for the time interval covered by the current plot (i.e. the intensity color scale varies between plots).
-The events are selected based on the selection criteria as outlined by Ho et al. [JGR, 2012] on selecting events that are at least 10 times above the instrument background at the lowest energy channel 36-57 keV.
-Note: The pitch angle distribution spectrogram product is a one-time delivery.
+For the pitch angle distribution spectrogram, the color scale is normalized to the maximum counts for the time interval covered by the current plot (i.e. the intensity color scale varies between plots).
+The products provided in the EPS_PITCH_ANGLES_SPECTROGRAM directory in this volume are selected based on the criteria outlined by Ho et al. [JGR, 2012] on events that are at least 10 times above the instrument background at the lowest energy channel 36-57 keV.
+Pitch angle spectrogram products are provided for all orbital periods in the EPS_PA_DAILY_SPECTROGRAM directory.

-Channel Name Scaling Offset SHAPED_COUNTS D00 1.0412691533565521 15.11127820611 SHAPED_COUNTS D01 1 0 SHAPED_COUNTS D02 0.7014738321304321 10.141375184059143
+Channel Name Scaling Offset SHAPED_COUNTS D00 1.0412691533565521 15.11127820611 SHAPED_COUNTS D01 1 0 SHAPED_COUNTS D02 0.7014738321304321 10.141375184059143 SHAPED_COUNTS D03 SHAPED_COUNTS D04 1.338530421257019 18.39651709794998